dannycalegari/turtle/README.md

 * a vector of vectors of integers options[i][j]
 * a vector of vectors of integers transition[i][j]

+Although the vectors options[i] may have different length for different i, for each fixed i the vectors options[i] and transition[i] must have the same length.

 If R is a recursive program, it is executed with the command execute_recursive_program(R, T, D) where T is the type, and D is the depth.
 This means the following: